CalebH1208/MR_Data_Visualization_Tool/README.md

 ```
 5. If the python works but the executable does not, see the instructions for creating a new
 executable below

+### Updating
+In order to update the program, please run the "updateDataViewer.bat" file by double-clicking on
+it.
+Note that this will overwrite any current changes made to the source code and any local files
+stored in the project folder.

 ### File Structure
 This repo is split into two main sectiond, /dev and /dist.
 Both contain identical copies of the